torvalds/linux/Documentation/virt/kvm/api.rst

 Creates an interrupt controller model in the kernel.
 On x86, creates a virtual ioapic, a virtual PIC (two PICs, nested), and sets up future vcpus to have a local APIC.
 IRQ routing for GSIs 0-15 is set to both PIC and IOAPIC; GSI 16-23 only go to the IOAPIC.
+This ioctl can only be called before creating any vcpus.
 On arm64, a GICv2 is created.
 Any other GIC versions require the usage of KVM_CREATE_DEVICE, which also supports creating a GICv2.
 Using KVM_CREATE_DEVICE is preferred over KVM_CREATE_IRQCHIP for GICv2.